gitbls/sdm/Docs/Operating-Details.md

 Once the IMG is completed (Phase 0, Phase 1, and post-install), **Phase 3** and **Phase 4** can be repeated as often as needed to create fresh bootable devices for one or more of your Pi fleet, configured exactly as you want them to be.
 <br>
+## Ordered list of sdm steps
+* Initialization &mdash; Copy sdm into the IMG
+* Phase 0 &mdash; Run sdm Phase 0 steps on the IMG
+* Plugins Phase 0 &mdash; Run Phase 0 for all enabled plugins
+* Phase 1 &mdash; Run sdm Phase1 steps on the IMG
+* Plugins Phase 1 &mdash; Run Phase 1 for all enabled plugins
+* Install apps &mdash; Install apps specified by `--apps`
+* Network configuration &mdash; Configure network as specified by `--netman`
+* apt upgrade &mdash; Upgrade all installed packages with available updates
+* apt autoremove &mdash; Auto remove any unnecessary packages
+* Plugins post-install &mdash; Run Phase post-install for all enabled plugins

 <form>
 <input type="button" value="Back" onclick="history.back()">
 </form>